mcdaley/RNGestureHandlerDemo/README.md

 # RNGestureHandlerDemo
-An example React Native app that demonstrates how to use React Navigation to setup the layout for an app.
-The app provides a basic layout with tabs and also a settings section for managing a user's profile.
+An example React Native app that demonstrates how to use the React Native Gesture Handler package.

-The layout can be used to quickly get started building a new app with basic core layout, so you can focus on building the app logic instead of doing all of the grunt work of setting up the app.

 [Add some snapshots of the app]

 [Add directions for getting up and ready]

+## Swipeable

 ## Layout
 Typically, an App's logic will be built in 3 separate functionalities that